-The Cartwright cervical cancer Inquiry (1988) challenged the clinical practices and processes for women's cervical screening in Aotearoa New Zealand.
-The specific recommendations from the Inquiry report focused on the importance of communication in relation to informed consent and explicitly for women undertaking gynaecological examination (Cartwright, 1988; Cook & Brunton, 2014).
+The Cartwright cervical cancer Inquiry (1988) challenged the clinical practices and processes for cervical screening in Aotearoa New Zealand.
+The specific recommendations from the Inquiry focused on the importance of communication in relation to informed consent and explicitly for women undertaking gynaecological examination (Cartwright, 1988; Cook & Brunton, 2014).
 The Inquiry highlighted outdated practices and clinical disregard for cultural and spiritual significance of areas of the body associated with sexuality and fertility for Māori women.
-Changes to health practitioner legislation, highlights clinicians obligations to engage in a culturally competent manner and practices when providing service delivery to our most vulnerable.
+Changes to health practitioner legislation, highlights clinicians' obligations to engage in a culturally competent manner and practices when providing service delivery, particularly for those identified as priority populations (MoH, 2021).

 The Cartwright report drew attention to imperatives of respect, privacy and informed consent.
-Cartwright emphasised that all women undergoing vaginal examinations have the right to patient-centred care that emphasised the sacredness of the bodily parts involved.
-Cartwright urged clinicians to foster conditions which enable the women to consider themselves an equal in the consultation, able to trust they will be cared for respectfully and encouraged to and to communicate their views, including concerns and symptoms.
+Cartwright emphasised that all women undergoing vaginal examinations have the right to patient-centred care that emphasised the sacredness of the body parts involved.
+Cartwright urged clinicians to foster conditions which enable the women to consider themselves an equal in the consultation, able to trust they will be cared for respectfully and encouraged to communicate their views, including concerns and symptoms.